naseemkullah/post-github-comment/README.md

 # post-github-comment

-A lightweight script that reads from stdin and posts a GitHub comment.
+Reads from stdin and posts a GitHub comment.

 ## How it works